 (a) Responsibilities of the University Safeguarding Team

-The University will appoint and maintain a University Safeguarding Team led by the Director of Wellbeing and Safeguarding.
-The Director of Wellbeing and Safeguarding is also the University Designated Person for Safeguarding.
+The University will appoint and maintain a University Safeguarding Team led by the Director of Operations and Community Wellbeing.
+The Director of Wellbeing and Safeguarding is the University Designated Person for Safeguarding.

-The University Safeguarding Team has specific responsibility to promote good safeguarding practice and ensure that the University has a fit for purpose Safeguarding Policy and related procedures that are reviewed at least annually by a Safeguarding Policy Review Group and, if necessary, revised to meet evolving Regulatory requirements and relevant Best Practice Guidance.
+The University Safeguarding Team has specific responsibility to promote good safeguarding practice and ensure that the University has a fit for purpose Safeguarding Policy and related procedures that are reviewed at least annually by the Policy Oversight Group and, if necessary, revised to meet evolving Regulatory requirements and relevant Best Practice Guidance.

 The University Safeguarding Team will:

 - Ensure that the University Safeguarding Policy and accompanying procedures, advice and guidance are fit for purpose and sufficient to ensure that University meets its statutory obligations and complies generally with good practice and where reasonably possible, with safeguarding guidance issued by relevant statutory bodies concerned with such matters.